hydraulic-institute/edb/source/02_pump-system-fundamentals/04_rotodynamic-pump-curves-Phase3.md

 The impeller geometry changes with the pump specific speed, which may impact impeller trimming.
 Impeller trimming is typically applied to radial and mixed flow impellers, and the trimming methods may vary.
 Refer to [ANSI/HI 14.3](https://www.pumps.org/what-we-do/standards/?pumps-search-product=14.3&hi-order=asc&hi-order-by=name) for additional information and the impeller trimming section below.

 =atag=
+Impeller Trimming and the Effect on Performance
+=atag=

 ### Impeller Trimming and the Effect on Performance
-=atag=

 As noted in the preceding section, changing the impeller diameter will change pump performance.
 It is common to trim an impeller to meet a rated condition that is below the pump curve.
 Because changes in impeller diameter do not maintain similarity, the affinity rules are not intended to be applied for changes in impeller diameter.
 The information presented in [Fig. 1.B.14](#fig1b14) is representative of tested performance, and it can be noted that the efficiency does not remain constant as diameter changes and the relationship between head and flow with diameter change does not exactly match the affinity rules.
 However, affinity rules can be used for minor impeller diameter changes within 5% with acceptable accuracy.
 [Eq.
 1.B.6a](#eq1b6a) through [Eq.
 1.B.6c](#eq1b6c) can be modified for impeller diameter change by substituting impeller diameter (D) for rotational speed (n), as shown in the worked example below.
 If the diameter reduction exceeds 5% from the original, correction coefficients should be used for the diameter calculated using affinity rules, such as described in *Centrifugal and Axial Flow Pumps* by A.J.
 Stepanoff.